uidaholib/digital-collections-docs/content/maintainers/01-merging.md

 title: Merging Main into Branch
 ---

-**needs revision**
+The `main` branch of our templates receives updates from CB-CSV and our customizations and fixes.
+These do not automatically get added to collection branches.
+Whenever working on a collection (adding content, fixing issues), it is best to first pull in any updates from `main`.

+To update a collection you will have to "merge" the `main` into the collection branch.
+Note that this is the opposite of typical git workflows, so GitHub tends to not be very helpful with auto suggestions for this process!

 ## Update main!

-First, always make sure your `main` branch is up-to-date, do a `git pull` on main.
+First, always make sure your `main` branch is up-to-date, switch to `main` and do a `git pull`.

 ## Select a branch to update

-1. In GitHub Desktop, find the branch you want to update and switch to it.
+1. In GitHub Desktop (or VS Code), find the branch you want to update and switch to it.
-2. Also do a `fetch` and `git pull` to update this branch with any remote changes.
+2. Do a `fetch` and `git pull` to update this branch with any remote changes.

 ## Merge main branch into the branch you've selected

+- GitHub Desktop:
     1. In the Branches dropdown on GitHub Desktop, click the bottom button that says "Choose a branch to merge into [whatever branch you're on]," and choose the "main" branch.
 Once you select "main," the merge will begin.
-2. In most cases, there will be conflicting files, and you'll need to click a button that accepts this to continue the merge.
+    2. In some cases there will be conflicting files, and you'll need to click a button that accepts this to continue the merge.
+- Command line:
+    1. in VS Code terminal ensure you are on the correct branch `git status`
+    2. type `git merge main`
+    3. *If there are no conflicts*, merge message will pop up, type Ctrl+X to save default message.
+If there are conflict, merge will stop and you will have to resolve the conflicts first (edit them in VS Code), then complete the merge commit.

 ## Sort out merge conflicts

+**needs revision**

 GitHub Desktop will list the conflicts you need to resolve before the merge can be committed.
 To resolve them:

 1. Open the project in VS Code and locate and open a file that GitHub desktop says needs to be resolved.
 2. Scroll down in that file until you see the specific conflict area(s) highlighted, including the old and new content that conflicts.
 Git directly marks the conflicts in the text file by adding a pattern:
     - The top of the conflict has `<<<<<<< HEAD` on its own line, followed by the content in the old version of the file.